Latest update

-Update: On 10 April 2024, the Council adopted the proposed Commemorative Policy 2024.
-The policy will be published on the Council’s website after the draft has been edited and designed for publishing.
-The Council thanks you for your involvement in the public consultation process.
-You can read the summary of submissions and officers' response here.
+On 10 April 2024, the Council adopted the proposed Commemorative Policy 2024.
+The policy has been published on the Council’s website.
+Thank you for your involvement in the public consultation process.

 Why do we have a Commemorative Policy?